opengisci/dsad/syllabus.md

 ### Late policy

-In a cumulative course such as this, it is imperative to keep up with the pace of new content!
+It is imperative to keep up with content in cumulative courses!
 Late assignments will lose 10% of full credit per day.
 Very short extensions may be granted with notice more than two days in advance, or in reponse to urgent and unexpected circumstances.

 ### Honor Code

 The Middlebury College Honor Code requires students to neither give nor receive unauthorized aid on any assignment.
-Unless otherwise noted, in Data Science Across Disciplines you are authorized to use the myriad of resources at your disposal including internet searches, AI-supported queries, and consulting with other students.
+Unless otherwise noted, in Data Science Across Disciplines you are always authorized to use class notes, consulation with peers, R software [documentation](https://www.r-project.org/other-docs.html), books, tutorials, troubleshooting forums (e.g. [Stack Overflow](https://stackoverflow.com/), ResearchGate, GitHub Issues, etc.).
-Part of being a good data scientist involves actively collaborating with others and borrowing useful code snippets from websites like Stack Overflow or R help documentation.
+You may also use internet searches and AI-supported chatbots to help debug *your* code.
-In this course, however, it is never allowed to copy entire blocks of code without attribution.
+You *may not* copy blocks of code from generative AI or from other data scientists.
-If you find that any significant portion of your code is from other sources, you are probably approaching the assignment incorrectly.
+In special cases, you may request permission to do so from the professor, and you are required to attribute the source.
-Any work submitted that is not your own will be considered a violation of the Honor Code.
+If you submit any work from elsewhere without authorization and attribution, it will be considered a violation of the Honor Code.
 If you don't understand how the Middlebury Honor Code might apply to a particular assignment or assessment, please ask!